wierdvanderhaar/devrel-gtfs-transit/README.md

 cp env.example .env
 ```

-dit the `.env` file, changing the value of `CRATEDB_URL` to be the connection URL for your CrateDB database.
+Edit the `.env` file, changing the value of `CRATEDB_URL` to be the connection URL for your CrateDB database.

 If you're running CrateDB locally (for example with the provided Docker Compose file) there's nothing to change here.